apollo

 Disease/Condition Glossary

-Diabetes mellitus: It is also known as adult-onset diabetes, is a metabolic disease that causes high blood sugar levels.
-It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant in breaking the glucose to produce energy (insulin resistance), or the pancreas (an organ behind the stomach) produces little or no insulin at all.
-This disease mostly occurs in people above 40 years but can also occur in childhood based on the risk factors.
+Diabetes mellitus: It is also known as adult-onset diabetes, a metabolic disease that causes high blood sugar levels.
+It occurs when the insulin (a hormone produced by the beta cells of the pancreas) is resistant to breaking down glucose to produce energy (insulin resistance), or the pancreas (an organ behind the stomach) produces little or no insulin at all.
+This disease mostly occurs in people above 40 years, but can also occur in childhood based on the risk factors.

 Malaria: It is a life-threatening disease caused by parasites that enter the body through a mosquito's bite.
 This disease usually occurs when an Anopheles mosquito (infected with the parasite 'Plasmodium') bites a healthy individual and transfers the parasite into the bloodstream.
 Symptoms include chills, high fever, profuse sweating, headache, nausea, vomiting, abdominal pain, diarrhoea, anaemia, muscle pain, convulsions, coma, and bloody stools.